Balwant-Singh-Rathore/Laravel-ApiCrudGenerateCommand/README.md

-# Laravel-ApiCrudGenerateCommand
+# Laravel ApiCrud Generate Command
 generate api crud from service and contrract binding pettern

-#this command firt time generate new service provider name BindingServiceProvider
+# <h2>this command firt time generate new service provider name BindingServiceProvider</h2>

-#you can register this provider in laravel config/app.php file then
+# you can register this provider in laravel config/app.php file then

-#you can bind your crud contract to your crud  service file
+# you can bind your crud contract to your crud  service file
 #ex:
 ```.php /**
      * Register Contract and Service To bind